Photographer-filmmaker Larry Clark has been keepin’ kids real for forty-plus years.

 It was really serendipity.
 I was in Marfa visiting a painter friend of mine, Christopher Wool, who was advising this tiny little film festival.
 They were gonna show No Wave films from the 1970s in New York and he asked me to come and show a silent, hour-long film I’d done in Tulsa in 1968.
 So I just happened to be there and I was interested in this town – you know they made Giant there in the 1950s?
 That was James Dean’s last film, and it was kind of the same then as it is now.
 But it’s a melting pot – it’s one of those towns where you know everything’s happening that is happening everywhere else but the town doesn’t talk about it.
 And my first thought was, ‘I’m gonna do Peyton Place in this town.’
 Peyton Place was the first dirty book in America.
 It’s about this small town in America where everything is going on but it’s all underground.
 No one talked about it because that’s the way it was in the 1950s.

 People find your portrayals of youth problematic.
-But kids are dealing with some real shit.
+But to me it seems very honest.
 Do you keep up with contemporary youth culture and what do you think of it?

 I’ve always been interested in what’s really going on and I’ve done what, in the past, contrasted with Hollywood’s image of youth and the portrayal that’s put out there.
 And I do find what’s going on now really interesting because of the internet – kids have access to all this information, but they’re still innocent.
 They’re always going to be innocent until they experience life.
 When I was a kid, no one told you nothing and if you asked a question you just got told to ‘shut up’ you know?
 Kids were supposed to be seen and not heard and that was what was going on.
 It’s much better now that kids have information.
 I have kids and I’ve watched them grow up – my daughter’s twenty-six and my son’s twenty-nine – and they’re much more aware of what’s going on.
 So I put Marfa Girl out on the internet because that’s where all the kids see their media and I thought, why not go straight to the kids? [...]
 I guess there are always gonna be the more sugar-coated visions of life, but maybe it’s getting better now.